 Consent Order Minutes of Consent

-- You provide details of what orders are sought by you and your spouse
+In this document, you provide details of what orders are sought by you and your spouse.

 IMPORTANT: The Registrar who receives your Application for Consent Orders and Minutes of Consent must be satisfied that the agreed property settlement or spousal maintenance arrangements are fair and reasonable and that the parenting arrangements are in the best interests of the child.